ACTIVITY - CHANGING PROBABILITIES WHEN NEW INFORMATION IS AVAILABLE

 how to compute new probabilities when we get information.

-The table below lists four statements about the state's size.
+The table below lists four statements about Tyler's year of birth.

 with the answers you made above.
 Put your answers in a probability table

 like shown above.